1974–75 United States Senate elections in New Hampshire

-The 1974–75 Elections for United States Senator in New Hampshire, first held November 5, 1974 and held again September 16, 1975, were part of the longest contested election for the U.S. Congress in United States history.
+The 1974–75 elections for United States Senator in New Hampshire, first held November 5, 1974 and held again September 16, 1975, were part of the longest contested election for the Congress in United States history.

 First regular election: November 1974

 In 1974, then-incumbent Senator Norris Cotton announced he would not seek reelection.
 Republican strategists admitted that it would be tough for their party to hold on to the seat.

 The campaign of 1974 pitted Democrat John A. Durkin, who had served as New Hampshire's Insurance Commissioner and as Attorney General, against Republican Louis C. Wyman, a conservative, widely known member of the United States House of Representatives from New Hampshire's 1st congressional district.
 As Wyman was the more experienced politician, he was predicted by many to win handily.

 Wyman won the initial count with a margin of just 355 votes.